IRP Proof of Residency

 In addition to the list above, three of the following are required:

-The Department reserves the right to request additional information to establish proof of residency.
+DOR reserves the right to request additional information to establish proof of residency.